-- · there are no more devices to try to contact - · one of the ringing devices answers the call - one of the ringing devices replies with the SIP code 600, 603, 604 or 606. - a Call Forward on Timeout is set and the ringtimeout is reached.
+- · there are no more devices to try to contact - · one of the ringing devices answers the call - one of the ringing devices replies with the SIP code 600, 603, 604, 606 or one of the response codes defined in stop_forking_code_lists subscriber/domain preference. - · a Call Forward on Timeout is set and the ringtimeout is reached.